Content Marketing for SaaS: The 9-Step Guide

 - Include secondary long-tail keywords in your content.
 This will strengthen your blog posts, and you can even build topic clusters with these keywords.

 - If you use a keyword for a certain topic, ensure that the topic matches the search intent.
-For example, when people search for “project management best practices”, they want to get information on how they can manage projects efficiently.
+For example, when people search for “project management best practices,” they want to get information on managing projects efficiently.
 If you talk about your product exclusively in that article, you’ll see a lot of bounce rates.

-- The number of free trial registrations you’re getting.
-You can segregate the requests coming from your blog or resource guides to determine your content’s effectiveness.
+- What is the number of free trial registrations you’re getting?
+You can segregate the requests coming from your blog or resource guides to determine the effectiveness of your content.

 - Monthly traffic you’re getting for your blog page, use case page, and where it comes from.